Kahil Fennell

-Kahil Fennell (born July 27, 1982) is an American college basketball coach who is currently the head coach for the UT Rio Grande Valley Vaqueros.
+Kahil Fennell (born July 27, 1982) is an American college basketball coach who is currently the head coach for the Western Michigan Broncos.
+He was previously the head coach at UT Rio Grande Valley from 2024 to 2026.

 Coaching career

+Assistant coach (2014–2024)

 Fennell started his coaching career as an assistant coach for Alameda High School.
-In 2015, Fennell joined UT Permian Basin as an unpaid assistant coach.
+In 2015, Fennell joined the University of Texas Permian Basin as an unpaid assistant coach.
 In 2016, Fennell was promoted by UT Permian Basin to serve as the team's associate head coach.

-Then in 2017, Fennell decided to make the jump to Division I joining the Portland State Vikings as an assistant coach.
-Fennell's next stop would be with the Louisville Cardinals in 2018 as he was as the team's director of operations.
-In 2021, the Louisville Cardinals decided to promote Fennell to serve as one of the team's assistant coaches.
-In 2022, Fennell decided to join the BYU Cougars as an assistant coach for the team.
-Heading into the 2024 season, Fennell got his first career head coaching job as he was hired by the UT Rio Grande Valley Vaqueros.
+In 2017, Fennell decided to make the jump to Division I joining the Portland State Vikings as an assistant coach.
+Fennell's next stop was with the Louisville Cardinals in 2018 as the team's director of operations.
+In 2021, Louisville promoted Fennell to serve as one of the team's assistant coaches.
+In 2022, Fennell joined the BYU Cougars as an assistant coach.

+UTRGV (2024–2026)

+Fennell got his first career head coaching job in April 2024 when he was hired by the UT Rio Grande Valley Vaqueros.